Search Results

 Health topics

-… In the third stage of labour the uterus contracts, and the placenta … Apgar between 7 and 10.
-Tips for you and your support person Cuddle with your baby on your chest.
-Partners who want to cut the umbilical cord …
+… feel shaky and cold.
+You'll also likely be focused on your newly born baby and wanting confirmation … an Apgar between 7 and 10.
+Tips for you and your support person Cuddle with your baby on …

 Health topics